Home

 What should I avoid when taking a remedy?

-Avoid anything with Camphor in it eg: Vix or Deep Heat.
+Avoid anything with Camphor in it eg: Vicks, Deep Heat or Tiger Balm.
 Camphor will stop a remedy working.
-Homeopaths actually use camphor when they want to halt a remedy.
+Homeopaths actually use Camphor when they want to halt a remedy.
 Too much coffee should also be avoided as this can also anecdote a remedy.
 Ideally drink none, but if you usually have 1 or 2 cups a day don't have any more.